Why Diversity is Valuable

 The total diversity grade is created by adding up results of ethnic, geographic, age and gender diversity.

-Ranked #671 nationwide, Baptist Bible College is above average in overall diversity.
+Baptist Bible College is considered to be above average in overall diversity, and is ranked #567 nationwide.

 Lacking in Ethnic Diversity